-Moreover, we have studied quality indicators only for one, but essential criterion: the inferential power.
-Certainly, there are many other aspects according to which comparison methods can be investigated, e.g., the computational effort, the sensitivity to scaling, the requirement to have knowledge about the Pareto-optimal front, etc. Several such aspects are studied in [14] and [13].
-The coverage indicator [25] represents an example where these additional considerations come into play.
-Although being capable of detecting dominance between approximation sets, it does not provide additional information if, e.g., A dominates B and B dominates C ("how much better is A than B with respect to C?"); furthermore, the indicator values are often difficult to interpret if the two approximation sets under consideration are incomparable.
-In the light of this discussion, the binary $\epsilon$ -indicator defined in Section 2.2 possesses several desirable features.
-It represents a natural extension to the evaluation of approximation schemes in theoretical computer science [5] and gives the factor by which an outcome is worse than another.
-In addition to that, it is cheap to compute.
+Finally, the above considerations concentrate on only one, but essential criterion: the inferential power.
+Certainly, there are many other aspects according to which comparison methods can be investigated, e.g., the computational effort, the sensitivity to scaling, the requirement to have knowledge about the Pareto-optimal set, etc. Several such aspects have been investigated in [11] and [12].
+Also, in light of these aspects, the binary ε -indicator possesses several desirable features.
+It represents a natural extension to the evaluation of approximation schemes in theoretical computer science [28] and gives the factor by which an outcome is worse than another.
+Thus, it has a clear interpretation-in contrast to, e.g., the coverage and the hypervolume indicators.
+Furthermore, it is cheap to compute as opposed to the hypervolume indicator, which is computationally expensive [11].